Close

 At first glance, the expressions of jealousy do not seem that bad.
 It’s easy for parents to assume that these feelings will pass and that their children will become friends and take care of each other.

-If the child doesn’t learn how to deal with jealousy, this feeling will follow them into adulthood and restrict them from building a happy life.
+If the child doesn’t learn how to deal with negative feelings like jealousy, this feeling will follow them into adulthood and restrict them from building a happy life and healthy emotional development.
 Leaving feelings of jealousy unchecked creates “fertile ground” for mental disorders.

-Jealous feelings not only cause the child to suffer, but also damages their healthy relationships with parents, other family members, and even friendships.
+Jealousy in childhood not only causes the child to suffer but also damages their healthy relationships with parents, other family members, and even friendships.

 Make sure that your children are all right when they are left without your attention.
 Install the Findmykids app right now!